Civilian Conservation Corps

 By July 4, 1933 250,000 unemployed young men had enrolled in the program.
 By the time the last CCC camp closed in 1942, nearly 3.5 million had enrolled in the program.
 It is estimated that over 3,000 enrollees served at the Letchworth Camps between 1933 and 1941.

 Letchworth had four camps with about two hundred enrollees in each.
 Lower Falls was at the present day location of the Lower Falls swimming pool.
 St Helena was at the lower level picnic area at present day St. Helena area.
 Another camp was at the area known as Gibsonville and signed as such in the present day park.
 The fourth camp was on the east side of the river where present day " E Cabin" area is located.(See camp photograph)

 Visit the Lower Falls area and in front of the South Pool you will find a monument to commemorate the work of the CCC.
 (Shown above) This was dedicated by Parks Commissioner Orin Lehman at a special dedication ceremony in 1981 to note the 50th anniversary of the CCC.
-An exhibit in the Museum about the CCC by Tom Cook of the Letchworth History Program drew the attention of former CCC crew members in such numbers that a reunion was planned.
-The reunion was a great success and led to formation of an informal group that began having meetings every year to gather and reminisce about those "good old days".
+A CCC alumni group was formed and reunions were held annually until 2014.
+The Park, with the help of the Friends of Letchworth Park, will continue to hold a CCC Recognition Day each summer.